Celestial Atlas

 Discovered (Jul 29, 1834) by John Herschel

-NGC 7314 is a Seyfert galaxy (type S1h).
-Based on a recessional velocity of 1430 km/sec, it is about 65 million light years away, in good agreement with redshift-independent distance estimates of 50 to 70 million light years.
-Given that and its apparent size of 4.6 by 2.1 arcmin, it is about 90 thousand light years across.
-NGC 7314 is listed as a member of a group of galaxies in (or near) Sculptor with recessional velocities of about 1500 to 1800 km/sec (this is not "the" Sculptor Group, a close neighbor to our Local Group, with an average recessional velocity of less than 300 km/sec).
+Physical Information: NGC 7314 is a Seyfert galaxy (type S1h).
+Based on a recessional velocity of 1430 km/sec (and H0 = 70 km/sec/Mpc), it is about 65 million light years away, in good agreement with redshift-independent distance estimates of 50 to 70 million light years.
+Given that and its apparent size of about 4.6 by 1.9 arcmin (from the images below), it is nearly 90 thousand light years across.
+NGC 7314 is listed as a member of a group of galaxies in or near Sculptor with recessional velocities of about 1500 to 1800 km/sec (this is not "the" Sculptor Group, a close neighbor to our Local Group, with an average recessional velocity of less than 300 km/sec).

 DSS image of region near spiral galaxy NGC 7314, also known as Arp 14